Frequently, Bob railed against people of color and foreigners--“except Germans, Scandinavians, and the Dutch" as he assured me.

 Bob saw no need to check in with lung specialists as “doctors don't really know what they are doing, except pushing expensive pharmaceuticals," as he claimed, insisting that he always knew what he was doing.

-His small but beautiful, yet badly neglected house from the 1920s got sold for near nothing, gutted, and rebuilt, and a large Bangladeshi family of taxi drivers from New York City—men in jeans, cousins, grandparents, children, and more relatives—bought it for a high price and moved in, telling me that they could never buy such a beautiful home in New York City for that price.
+His small and beautiful, yet badly neglected house from the 1920s, got sold for near nothing, gutted, and rebuilt, and a large Bangladeshi family of hard working taxi drivers from New York City—men in jeans, women wearing traditional clothing, children, grandparents, cousins, and more relatives—bought it for a fairly high price and moved in, telling me that they could never buy such a beautiful home in the Big Apple for that price.

-Like Bob, they refuse to wear masks.
-Unlike Bob, they firmly believe they will survive by praying five times a day.
+Unfortunately, like Bob, they refuse to wear masks to protect the rest of us from the deadly Covid pandemic.
+However, unlike Bob, they firmly believe they will survive, including their little children, by praying five times a day.
 They even showed me their prayer rugs.